PERSOL HR DATA BANK in APAC

 - Costs or expenses of transporting the worker/laborer and family back to the point of hire where the person was recruited and hired to work for the enterprise (if not already reimbursed)

-- Other compensation that is stipulated under the individual work agreement, the enterprise rules and regulations, or the collective work agreement
+- Other compensation that is stipulated under the employment agreement, company regulations, or the collective labor agreement

 -

-An employer shall pay detachment money when a laborer resigns voluntarily or when the employer terminates laborers (previous Labor Law, Article 162, 158, 168).
-Since the amount of the payment and the payment conditions will be stipulated in the collective work agreement, the enterprise rules and regulations, and the individual work agreement, it is in practice necessary for an employer to acquire the consent of employee to terminate such employment.
-In addition, some employers voluntarily provide certain allowances in the collective work agreement for those employees who were terminated for disciplinary reasons or absenteeism.
+An employer shall pay detachment money such as when a laborer resigns voluntarily or when the employer terminates laborers for an urgent violation (GR 35/2021, Article 49 to 54).
+Since the amount of the payment and the payment conditions will be stipulated in the collective labor agreement, the enterprise rules and regulations, and the employment agreement, it is in practice necessary for an employer to acquire the consent of employee to terminate such employment.
+In addition, some employers voluntarily provide certain allowances in the collective labor agreement for those employees who were dismissed for disciplinary reasons or absenteeism.

 Bonus and religious festivity allowance